Skip to main content

 Our Mission

-Our site is dedicated to the volunteer community organizers around the world who give countless hours to host free / low cost technical training events.
-Built upon the original innovations of the SharePoint Saturday not-for-profit team, Community Days represents our industry moving forward to embrace other technologies in this model — from Power Platform to Azure to the breadth of Microsoft 365.
+Community Days is dedicated to the volunteer organizers around the world who give countless hours to host free and low-cost technical training events.
+Built on the legacy of the SharePoint Saturday not-for-profit team, it embraces the full Microsoft ecosystem — if an event is 50% or more Microsoft tech, from Azure to Dynamics 365 to Microsoft 365, it belongs here.

 Our Story

-This site was designed and built by Thomas Daly, a Microsoft 365 Apps & Services MVP, founder of SharePoint Saturday New York Metro, and a Microsoft 365 Developer & Solutions Architect.
-Tom has long been a speaker on key topics including SharePoint, Office developer topics, and Microsoft 365.
-With over a decade of experience organizing Microsoft tech events across the NY/NJ/PA region, he has brought people together to learn and connect.
-He brings his years of experience and passion for community into this volunteer project to benefit the global community.
+The site was designed and built by Thomas Daly, a Microsoft 365 Apps & Services MVP and founder of SharePoint Saturday New York Metro.
+After more than a decade organizing Microsoft tech events across the NY/NJ/PA region, Tom turned that experience into this volunteer project — built for the global community it serves.

 Official Launch & Milestones